SmithNJ13/data_analysis/README.md

        not a particularly strong team.
 The few wins they do get, the majority are because of Home advantage.

- C. Crystal Palace has a higher than average Away Win Rate% than other teams.
+ C. Crystal Palace & Chelsea have a higher than average Away Win Rate% than other teams.
 This has no
        reflection on the teams ability.
 Teams like Man City who have a similar value (46% Away Win Rate) have a significantly better performance and higher overall Win Rate%.